 Must you use toothpicks after the meal?
 Then cover your mouth while using it.
 Pretty much common sense here.

 Oh one last thing.
-While it’s okay to order pho to go or take out, taking leftovers with you is a no-no. You will notice that take-out pho always has the broth and noodle separated in their own containers, only to be put together when you’re ready to eat.
+While it's okay to order pho to go or take out, taking leftovers with you is a no-no. You know, the leftover broth, with maybe little bits and pieces of food still floating around in it?
+Here's the thing.
+You will notice that take-out pho always has the broth and noodle separated in their own containers, only to be put together when you're ready to eat.
 On very rare occasion that you see pho and noodle in one container for take-out.
 This is not the proper way to pack it unless the customer requests it or intends to eat within a short time.
 You only have one chance at a bowl of pho, and that is to eat it within 5-10 minutes.
 Otherwise the noodle turns to mush.
 Taking leftovers is kind of disgusting, however you look at it.
 I wince every time seeing this.

 "Paying and Tipping" Etiquette